|Campus setting||Contact the university / college|

 - Living Learning Communities - Open to students out of high school 15 months (traditional upper class students).
 Exceptions for certain academic programs apply.

-Courses available 10Accounting and Finance 1 Agriculture & Related Subjects 1 Applied and Pure Sciences 2 Business and Management 1 Engineering 1 Humanities & Social Sciences 3 Mass Communication & Media 1
+Courses available 10Accounting & Finance 1 Agriculture Studies 1 Applied, Pure Sciences 2 Business, Management 1 Engineering 1 Humanities & Social Sciences 3 Mass Communication & Media 1

 Be the first one!